-Electric Transmission Tower project--started last October, this project finished in late 2013 and raised the height of two electric transmission towers along San Francisquito Creek, near the Golf Course and moved one of the towers to allow widening of the creek to mitigate flooding.
+Electric Transmission Tower project--this project raised the height of two electric transmission towers along San Francisquito Creek, near the Golf Course, and moved one tower to allow widening of the creek to mitigate flooding.
 Project was finished in late 2013.

-Survey of Gas Pipelines (#101, 109 & 132)--PG&E conducted, starting last August,an "above-ground" surveys along the paths of all three pipelines to be sure there were no structures, trees or other obstructions on top of the pipelines.
-That survey was completed in late November 2013.
+Survey of Gas Pipelines (#101, 109 & 132)--PG&E conducted an "above-ground" survey along the paths of all three pipelines to be sure there were no structures, trees or other obstructions on top of the pipelines.
+Survey was completed in late November 2013.

 Gas Transmission Line #101 (runs near East Bayshore Drive, next to Highway 101)